overview/search-and-count/README.md

     These strange folk are improving my day (match) These strange folks are improving my day (no match on partial word) "These strange
-    folk are using newlines (phrase match across newline)"`
+    folk are using newlines (match across newline)"

 Example run on this data